mrfr8nk/dynamic-tech-website/replit.md

 # Overview

-Gifted Tech Website is a modern, responsive portfolio and business website for Gifted Tech Nexus, a digital solutions company.
+Dynamic Tech Website is a modern, responsive portfolio and business website for Dynamic Tech Nexus, a digital solutions company.
 The website showcases services, projects, and expertise in web development, mobile app development, UI/UX design, and other tech solutions.
 Built as a single-page application with multiple routes, it features an animated interface, interactive components, dark/light theme support, and a comprehensive blog system.

 # User Preferences